 letters.Because

-characters from many languages are encoded as multiple
+characters from many languages take up multiple bytes.

-bytes.
-Finally, after the headers, we send the payload
+Finally, after the headers, we send the payload itself:

 class URL: